FuzzyGamesOn/phasmophobia_randomizer/README.md

 ### "I want to create a tool based on this or host this project.
 Can I fork/reuse this project's code?

 Unfortunately, that is not allowed under the default licensing for Github projects.
-Please see the Copyright Notice and Statement section above for more information.
+Please see the Licensing and Disclaimers section above for more information.

 ### "I stream and I want to use this as an overlay."